Due to the recent flooding around the Bridlington area, we are advising everyone visiting the park to wear welly’s or similar sturdy footwear.

 A £20 deposit secures your place

-You will be able to photograph our birds of prey and Owls in in a natural farmland style surroundings using natural props, and photograph some of them free flying untethered and without jesses.
+You will be able to photograph our birds of prey and owls in our natural farmland style surroundings using natural props, and photograph some of them free flying untethered and without jesses.

 These photography days are suitable for complete beginners to seasoned professionals and we are on hand throughout the day to help and assist you, whether it’s camera settings or composition.

-For more information or to book your place send us a message to email@example.com
+For more information take a look at our new dedicated photography workshop website, or to book your place send us a message to firstname.lastname@example.org

-We’re delighted to announce that we are adding 2 new birds to our collection.
+We’re delighted to announce that we have added 2 new birds to our collection.

 2 x 5 year old female Ostrich.